 Possession can carry a maximum penalty of up to 7 years in prison, an unlimited fine, or both.

 Supply and production of PCP can carry up to life imprisonment, an unlimited fine, or both.

-PCP was originally discovered in 1926 and outlawed in the United States in 1978.
+The PCP substance was originally discovered in 1926 and outlawed in the United States in 1978.
 3